 The Foundation also agreed to contribute \$100,000 over 5 years to the operating costs of a facility for homeless women to be run by the Servants Community Housing Inc., subject to certain conditions being meet.
 These included a suitable property being located within the City of Boroondara and a lease signed no later than December 2018.
-These conditions have now been met and a reserve account established to support this obligation.
-A number of our member clubs have indicated they will provide funding towards this obligation and one club has already made a contribution of \$10,000 to the Servants for this very purpose.
-As a result, the Foundation's actual liability over the 5-year period to be funded from its own resources will be significantly less than \$100,000.
+These conditions were met and a reserve account established to support this obligation.
+A number of our member clubs have indicated they will provide funding towards this obligation and as at 30 June \$47,500 out of a total promised of \$65,000 has been provided to the Servants.
+Provision has been made in these accounts for the Foundation to provide the Servants with \$35,000.
+The respective clubs Kew, Yarra Bend and Glenferrie will be responsible for payment of the balance of the funds promised by them to the Servants.
+These actual and pledged contributions will extinguish the Foundation's liability to provide the Servants with \$100,000 over a 5 year period towards the operational deficit of the dedicated women only accommodation that began providing services in 2017.

-A similar arrangement has been put in place for the Boroondara Family Network to which we have committed \$30,000 over 3 years with the first tranche of \$10,000 having been advanced this year.
+A similar arrangement has been put in place for the Boroondara Family Network to which we have committed \$30,000 over 3 years with the second tranche of \$10,000 having been advanced this year.